WaylonWalker/waylonwalker.com/pages/blog/variable-names-don-t-need-their-type.md

 ---
 templateKey: blog-post
-tags: []
+tags: ['python', 'dicuss']
 title: Variables names don't need their type
 date: 2020-04-08T11:03:00Z
 status: published
-description: So often I see a variables `type()` inside of its name and it hurts me a little inside.
-Tell me I'm right or prove me wrong below.
-cover: "/static/career questions for data folks (2).png"

 ---
 So often I see a variables `type()` inside of its name and it hurts me a little inside.
 Tell me I'm right or prove me wrong below.

 ## Examples